PePoDev/digital-garden/src/site/notes/Knowledge/Technical/Cloud/AWS/Analytic, Steaming, Queue.md

 ![Analytic, Steaming, Queue-2023-11-23-2.png](/img/user/Attachments/Analytic,%20Steaming,%20Queue-2023-11-23-2.png)
 - Features
 	- Message Visibility Timeout
-		- After a message is polled by a consumer, It becomes invisible to other consumers
+		- After a consumer polls a message, It becomes invisible to other consumers
 		- The default is 30 seconds
 		- If a message is not processed within the visibility timeout, It will be processed twice
 		- A consumer could call the ChangeMessageVisibility API to get more time
 		- If visibility timeout is high (hours), and the consumer crashes, re-processing will take time
-		- If visibility timeout is too low (seconds), may get duplicates
+		- If visibility timeout is too low (seconds), you may get duplicates
 	- Long polling
 		- When a consumer requests messages from the queue, it can optionally `wait` for messages to arrive if there are none in the queue
 		- LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application
 		- The wait time can be between 1 sec to 20 sec
 		- Long polling is preferable to short polling
 		- Long polling can be enabled at the queue level or at the API level using `WaitTimeSeconds`
-	- FIFO Queue
-		- Limited throughput 300 msg/s without batching, 300 msg/s with batching
-		- Exactly-once send capability (by removing duplicates)
 - Security
 	- In-flight encryption using HTTPS API
 	- At-rest encryption using KMS keys